-- Skipping classes - Walking out of school without authorization - Walking out of a classroom without authorization - Disruptive behavior - Smoking - Fighting - Bullying - Threatening faculty, administration or staff - Vandalizing school property or possessions of others - Using profanity - Failure to report to central detention - Failure to identify oneself to a teacher, administrator, or staff member, especially during a crisis situation - Use of a beeper/cell phones/music device/apple watch - Possession of weapons of any nature as defined by the Pennsylvania Crimes Code - Public Display of Affection A student should not invade another student's personal space holding hands, hugging, kissing, etc.-on school grounds.
+- Skipping classes - Walking out of school without authorization - Walking out of a classroom without authorization - Disruptive behavior - Smoking - Fighting - Bullying - Threatening faculty, administration or staff - Vandalizing school property or possessions of others - Using profanity - Failure to report to central detention - Failure to identify oneself to a teacher, administrator, or staff member, including a school police officer or security officer especially during a crisis situation. - Use of a beeper/cell phones/music device/apple watch - Possession of weapons of any nature as defined by the Pennsylvania Crimes Code - Public Display of Affection A student should not invade another student's personal space-holding hands, hugging, kissing, etc.-on school grounds.
 When these behaviors are observed by school personnel, referrals will be handled by the Guidance Department and Principal's Office.